TTK4130/ttk4130.github.io/docs/numerical-methods-for-odes.rst

     x_{n+1} = x_n + h\lambda x_{n+1} \Rightarrow x_{n+1} = \frac{x_n}{1 - h\lambda}

 However, this becomes much more complicated if the system dynamics is a vector valued function that may depend on the state :math:`x_{n+1}` nonlinearly.
-In general, we're stuch with the formulation in :eq:`backward_euler_general`.
+In general, we're stuck with the formulation in :eq:`backward_euler_general`.
-We would be albe to find the next step only if we *already had it*, which means that for implicit methods we need additional machinery to wring some answers out of them.
+We would be able to find the next step only if we *already had it*, which means that for implicit methods we need additional steps to evaluate them.
-Conveniently, we discuss this in the section below.
+We'll discuss this in the section below.

 Implicit equations
 ===================

 By implicit equation, we mean an equation that describes a relationship, but where the symbols cannot be rearranged to isolate the unknown quantity.
-This ties together with the lsat section where we found an equation where the unknown quantity :math:`x{n+1}` featured in an expression that may not have a known inverse.
+This ties together with the last section where we found an equation where the unknown quantity :math:`x{n+1}` featured in an expression that may not have a known inverse.
-So we're stuck with the equation on the form
+Initially, we're stuck with the equation on the form

 .. math::

     x_{n+1} = x_n + h f(t_{n+1}, x_{n+1})

-This equation is on a form known as a *fixed point formulation*, where the defining feature is that if we input the exactly correct :math:`x_{n+1}` into the righthand side, we get that same value back on the lefthand side.
+This equation is on a form known as a *fixed point formulation*, where the defining feature is that if we input the exactly correct :math:`x_{n+1}` into the right-hand side, we get that same value back on the left-hand side.
 This is good news, as there are many methods to find the solutions to such problems (the so-called *fixed points*)!

 Fixed point methods